-I remember the first time I ever saw Warbonnet.
+I remember the first time I ever saw Warbonnet Peak.
 Both first times.
 The very first time was a photo in Idaho: A Climbing Guide.
-The photo, by Lyman Dye, showed the east face and the Southeast route.
+The photo (by Lyman Dye) showed the East Face and the Southeast Face Routes.
 Warbonnet arced across the photo like a cresting wave of overhanging faces and corners.
 The summit pitch was a ridge so narrow you could straddle it.
-It was like seeing a shark fin cutting through water – your heart pounded at the majesty, and at the threat.
-With no protection available on that smooth fin, a fall would leave you spinning helplessly under the overhanging face, 1500 feet above the valley floor.
-The only way to rescue yourself would be to try and prussic up the rope until, presumably, you pulled your partner and their chockstone belay off with you.
+It was like seeing a shark fin cutting through water.
+Your heart pounded at the majesty and at the threat.
+With no protection available on that smooth fin, a fall would leave you spinning helplessly under the overhanging face, 1,500 feet above the valley floor.
+The only way to rescue yourself would be to try and prusik up the rope until, presumably, you pulled your partner and their chockstone belay off with you.

-Warbonnet’s Southeast Face route starts in a narrow saddle 1000 feet up onto the Verita ridgeline and takes a wandering line across, then up, and finally out, out, out onto that shark fin ridge.
-The pitch is only 5.6, but there’s no protection in the entire pitch (a bolt was recently added after the crux, but traditionalists will eschew it).
+Warbonnet’s Southeast Face Route starts in a narrow saddle 1,000 feet up onto the Verita ridgeline and takes a wandering line across then up and finally out, out, out onto that shark-fin ridge.
+The pitch is only Class 5.6 but there’s no protection in the entire pitch (a bolt was recently added after the crux, but traditionalists will eschew it).
 The crux is a step-across from a gunsight notch onto the side of the actual summit fin proper.
-From this grotesquely exposed slab, it’s easy climbing up to gain the ridge.
-The ridge starts as wide as a sidewalk but narrows to less than 12 inches wide at the tip.
+From this grotesquely-exposed slab, it’s easy climbing up to gain the ridge.
+The ridge starts as wide as a sidewalk but narrows to less than 12 inches at the tip.
 If the wind is low and your stomach can handle it, you can balance or scoot all the way to the summit tip and ride it à cheval.

-The Southeast route is only 5.7, but once you’ve climbed in the Sawtooth mountains you know better than to get cocky.
+The Southeast Face Route is only Class 5.7 but once you’ve climbed in the Sawtooth Range, you know better than to get cocky.
 I printed off the only route information I could find and carried it around in my pocket like a talisman until it disintegrated to soft lint after months of folding and re-folding.
-The beta was almost illegible, scrawled in tiny letters and scanned at a low resolution, which only enhanced the feeling that the route was committing and you needed to come prepared both mentally and physically.
+The beta was almost illegible, scrawled in tiny letters and scanned at low resolution, which only enhanced the feeling that the route was committing and you needed to come prepared both mentally and physically.

-[Editor’s note: This is a story of perservence and personal growth earned by setting a goal and then completing the task.
-Brandon completed the climb overcoming his fears and conquering the shark fin or should I say he conquered his fears and overcame the shark fin?]
+[Editor’s note: This is a story of perseverance and personal growth earned by setting a goal and then completing the task.
+Brandon completed the climb, overcoming his fears and conquering the shark fin or should I say he conquered his fears and overcame the shark fin?]